-Brighton is a seaside city in south-eastern England.
+Brighton is about more than just Brighton locksmiths; it’s a seaside city in south-eastern England.
 It is prominent for its distinctive pavilion and vibrant cultural scene and has a reputation of being one of the most liveable cities in the United Kingdom.

 Brighton has a flourishing digital sector, with over 1,000 digital and technology companies emerging in recent years.
 According to the University of Brighton, the local digital sector is growing faster than the national rate, with 20% of businesses in the city being in the creative industries.
 There are also more than 25,000 self-employed workers in the city.
 As the creative sector often works with customers overseas, there is also a demand for multilingual employees.

 On sunny summer days, many visitors descend from London (which is only an hour away by train) to relax on the beach and enjoy the many bars, restaurants and nightclubs that Brighton has to offer.
 It is also a trendy city, known for its fantastic shops – especially in The Lanes, where you’ll find boutiques hidden in small alleys that are begging to be explored.

 Trendy, vibrant and exciting, the city is a thriving multicultural centre that is large enough to encompass everything an expatriate wants, whilst being small enough to feel homely and comfortable.
 It also borders the stunning South Downs, which offers many opportunities for discovering the beautiful countryside of southern England at any time of year.